Zirui0102/C-LCIKG/README.md

 * Extraction of table titles and their corresponding page numbers from PDFs.

-* Classification of tables as LCI inventory or not.
+* Text Embedding classification of table titles to identify LCI inventory tables.

 * Extraction of LCI inventory data and LCA methodological choices from LCA studies.

-* Construction of knowledge graphs in Neo4j based on the C-LCI ontology.
+* Construction of knowledge graphs based on the C-LCIKG ontology.

-* Retrieval of information using Neo4j Cypher or the Q & A system
+* Retrieval of information using Neo4j Cypher or the Q & A system.

 **Installation**